LibraryCarpentry/lc-python-intro/episodes/getting-started.md

 Jupyter allows you to add code and formatted text in different types of blocks, called cells.
 By default, each new cell in a Jupyter Notebook will be a "code cell" that allows you to input and run Python code.
 Let's start by having Python do some arithmetic for us.

-In the first cell type in 7 * 3, and then press the <kbd>Shift</kbd>\+<kbd>Return</kbd> keys together to execute the contents of the cell.
+In the first cell type 7 * 3, and then press the <kbd>Shift</kbd>\+<kbd>Return</kbd> keys together to execute the contents of the cell.
 (You can also run a cell by making sure your cursor is in the cell and choosing `Run > Run Selected Cells` or selecting the "Play" icon (the sideways triangle) at the top of the noteboook.)

 ```python
 7 * 3